Tuition Information and Financial Assistance

-Payment is due at time of registration, however, purchase orders will also be accepted.
+Payment is due when you register, but purchase orders will also be accepted.

-The amount of tuition is indicated next to each course description.
+The tuition fee is listed next to each course description.
 Cash, money order, check and credit card (MasterCard or VISA) are acceptable forms of payment.
-Make checks payable to Molloy College.
+Make checks payable to Molloy University.
 There are no registration fees - tuition is all you pay.

 Are there any discounts available?

-Yes*, the following discounts apply to Continuing Education courses.
-Only one discount may be used for a course.
+Yes, the discounts listed below apply to Continuing Education courses.
+Only one discount may be used per course.

-Senior Citizens 62+ (Proof of age required at time of registration): 10 percent
+Senior Citizens 62+ over.
+Proof of age is required at registration: 10 percent discount

-North Shore/Long Island Jewish Health Care System Employees:10 percent
+North Shore/Long Island Jewish Health Care System employees: 10 percent discount

-*Discount Exceptions: No discounts granted for SAT Prep, Regents Review, one day workshops or on any course $35 or less.
+*Discount Exceptions: No discounts accepted for SAT Prep, Regents Review, one day workshops or any course $35 or less.

 Is financial aid available for Continuing Education courses?

-Since most continuing education courses do not lead to a college degree, they are not eligible for the traditional forms of financial aid, such as TAP and/or Pell.
-Some private lenders will help you finance continuing education and certificate programs.
+Since most continuing education courses do not lead to a college degree, they are not eligible for the traditional forms of financial aid, such as TAP or Pell.
+You may find that some private lenders will help finance continuing education and certificate programs.

 Displaced Homemakers and/or Dislocated Workers

 If you are a displaced homemaker and/or a dislocated worker, you may qualify for retraining funds.
-Contact your local one-stop employment center or inquire with your local department of labor office to see if you qualify for services.
-For more information, click here.
+Contact your local one-stop employment center or inquire with your local Department of Labor to see if you qualify for services.

 ACCESS - formerly known as VESID

-If you have a documented disability, contact your local VESID (Vocational and Educational Services for Individuals with Disabilities) office to find out if you meet their criteria and qualify for services.
-For more information, click here.
+If you have a documented disability, contact your local ACCES (Adult Career and Continuing Education Services - Vocational Rehabilitation) office to find out if you meet their criteria and qualify for services.

-If you have applied for VA benefits inform our office at time of registration.
+Please let us know at the time of registration if you have applied for VA benefits.
 We must "certify your enrollment" in order for you to be reimbursed by the Department of Veterans Affairs.
-If you are not sure whether you qualify and/or for how much of an education benefit you are entitled to, contact the Department of Veterans Affairs at 1-888-GI BILL 1 or click here to visit their Web site.
+If you are not sure whether you qualify or how much of an education benefit you are entitled to, contact the Department of Veterans Affairs at 1-888-GI BILL 1.

 Can you invoice my company directly?

 Yes.
-Please provide us with your company's purchase order, educational voucher or documentation on company letterhead stating that they are responsible for payment along with the registration form and we will process an invoice directly to your company.
+Provide us with your company's purchase order, educational voucher or documentation on company letterhead stating that they are responsible for payment along with the registration form and we will send an invoice directly to your company.